simple-xmpp/node-simple-xmpp/readme.md

  		@param status - (optional) free text as your status message
 	*/
 	xmpp.setPresence('away', 'Out to lunch');

+Set chatstate

+	/**
+		@param to - The target JID (ie. person you are chatting with) to receive the chatstate
+		@param state - Your current chatstate [ 'active', 'composing', 'paused', 'inactive', 'gone' ] */
+	xmpp.setChatstate('user@host.com', 'composing');

 #### Probe
 Probe the state of the buddy